Top 7 Open Source BI Tools. How to Leverage Data for Business?

 Business intelligence starts with extracting valuable data from relevant sources.
 Companies can obtain useful information from customer relationship management platforms (CRM), web analytics tools, supply chain systems, sales, and marketing performance software, call center applications, etc.

 Raw data collected from various systems is sorted into data marts, subject-oriented databases making up a larger data warehouse.
-Then a variety of BI tools are deployed to analyze data, create reports, interactive dashboards, and data visualizations, and, eventually, produce conclusions about patterns, trends, and existing or prospective business opportunities.
+Then a variety of BI tools are deployed to analyze data, generate reports, interactive dashboards, and data visualizations, and, eventually, produce conclusions about patterns, trends, and existing or prospective business opportunities.

 An open-source BI tool vs. proprietary software.
 Which one to choose?